-Exclusivity:

-Anything that"s exclusive and available to a premium selective group makes news more interesting.
-People are extremely interested in participating in things that other people don't have access to.
+- Exclusivity: Anything that's exclusive and available to a premium selective group makes news more interesting.
+People are very interested in participating in things that other people don't have access to.
 Similarly, they are excited to read about things that other people haven't read.
-The exclusivity is what makes it interesting for them.

-Sad news:

-As much as you want to protect yourself from the doomsday narrative, unwelcome news works like a charm.
+The exclusivity is what makes it interesting for them. - Bad news: As much as you want to protect yourself from the doomsday narrative, bad news works like a charm.
 If you do a quick analysis of your everyday newspaper, you will easily understand that there is more negative news and positive news out there.
 It is simply because there is a larger consumer base for negative news often.
-Any negative news with the same magnitude, conflict, consequences and is more interesting than positive news with the same values.

-Surprise:

-Stories that have an element of surprise, stories that make you gasp with a twist, are stories that generate a lot of interest.

-Audio-visuals:

-As we discussed earlier, powerful photography, videography, and even illustrations to support the story can help.
-Stories with no kind of visual aid find it hard to connect with audiences.
+Any negative news with the same magnitude, conflict, consequences and is more interesting than positive news with the same values. - Surprise: Stories that have an element of surprise, stories that make you gasp with a twist, are stories that generate a lot of interest. - Audio-visuals: As we discussed earlier, powerful photography, videography, and even illustrations to support the story can help.
+Stories with no kind of visual aid find it hard to connect with audiences - Shareability: How will this news piece inspire its audience to share it on their own pages?

-Shareability:

-How will this news piece inspire its audience to share it on their own pages?
 A completely new age news value, shareability has become a big part of deciding the importance of a story even within the media house structure as well.
-Often Journalists approach issues from the perspective of whether this will intrigue people to re-share them on their own pages.

-Entertainment and Drama:

-News pieces with a certain drama quotient work well amongst the audience.
-An example would be the Anna Sorokin story from New York which otherwise has little to no impact on regular people and its popularity.

-Follow-up:

-Stories about subjects already in the news.
-As we discussed earlier, natural calamities are a particularly good example.
-People often follow up on those courses till the aftershock has left the region.
-Even in several crime-related stories, follow-ups happen as they arrest the accused, and the trial continues.

-The power elite:

-Stories concerning powerful individuals, organisations, institutions, or corporations.
-This is a very new element of news-with the boom of social media and the increase in accessibility to every prominent individual around the world, a new generation of celebrities has been born.
+Often Journalists approach issues from the perspective of whether this will actually intrigue people to re-share them on their own pages. - Entertainment and Drama: News pieces with a certain drama quotient work well amongst the audience.
+An example would be the Anna Sorokin story from Newyork which otherwise has little to no impact on regular people and its popularity. - Follow-up: Stories about subjects already in the news.
+As we discussed earlier, natural calamities are a very good example.
+People often follow up on those courses till the after-shock has left the region.
+Even in several crime-related stories, follow-ups happen as they arrest the accused and the trial continues. - The power elite: Stories concerning powerful individuals, organisations, institutions or corporations.
+This is a very new element of news-with the boom of social media and the increase in accessibility to almost every prominent individual around the world, a new generation of celebrities has been born.
 Earlier not a lot of people look that as business tycoons or entrepreneurs as heroes.
 That scenario has fully changed today.
-There are many self-made celebrities who wouldn"t have been considered celebrities a decade ago on the digital media.
+There are many many self-made celebrities who wouldn't have been considered celebrities a decade ago on the digital media.
 Now news houses are not just expected to cover the traditional celebrities, they are also keeping track of the modern celebrities.

-Good news:

-Right in the wake of the pandemic, many celebrities started their own news segments that share positive and heart-warming stories.
-This has started a trend of many established publishing houses having a resolute subchannel for feel-good news.

-News organisation's agenda:

-While whether this is a value or not is a debate, what the news organisation wants to convey becomes a driving factor of news.
+- Good news: Right in the wake of the pandemic, many celebrities started their own news segments that share positive and heartwarming stories.
+This has started a trend of many established publishing houses having a dedicated subchannel for feel-good news. - News organisation's agenda: While whether this is a value or not is a debate, what the news organisation wants to convey becomes a driving factor of news.
 As you will read further in this chapter, most news houses are acquired by private conglomerates.
-So, the possibility of being completely objective and biased is often questioned.
+So the possibility of being completely objective and biased is often questioned. - Q. What are new-age news values and how are they different from the traditional news values?